LauraPossamai/PowerBI-Projects/README.md

 # 1. Box Office Success Project

+This one is for the cinema lovers like me!
 This project was created with the intent of showcasing how inflation affects box office success over time and what are the most successful films in cinema history.

 # [What is the most successful Hollywood movie of all time?](https://app.powerbi.com/reportEmbed?reportId=581b6ca2-ebcc-426c-bbb1-bf8c4e2c8c4f&autoAuth=true&ctid=764fe535-9b4f-4543-8496-ae54e680a86e)